IT Basics

 Laptop Loaners

 There are a few laptop computers available to faculty and staff for limited periods of time.
-Laptops should be reserved at least 48 hours in advance by submitting a work request.
-A Request for Removal and Use of University Equipment form must be completed and signed prior to taking the laptop home.
+Laptops should be reserved at least 48 hours in advance by submitting a service request.
+A Request for Removal and Use of University Equipment form must be completed and signed prior to taking the laptop out of the Law School.

 Network Printers, Copiers, Scanners, Fax Machines